Our Outreach programmes (A-Z):

-Daryl is vice chair of Burton Churches and through his monthly meetings with other leaders we are able to work together with other churches on town wide outreach opportunities, like the Good Friday march and our Christmas shopping centre outreach.
+Daryl is chair of Burton Churches and through his meetings with other leaders we are able to work together with other churches on town wide outreach opportunities, like the Good Friday march and our Christmas shopping centre outreach.

 Two years ago we were asked by Burton College to become chaplains to the college and now go in every Wednesday between 11.30-1.30pm.
 We man a table in the front reception area and have had the opportunity to talk to students about issues that they are facing and what the Christian faith means.
 We are assisted each week by a different member from four other churches in the town.

 For adults, running 10am – 12 noon on the first Thursday of the month, starting in October.
 During each session, there will be time to learn a new craft, enjoy a coffee and chat, and bring your own craft work to complete.
 There will be a small charge of £2 per adult to cover the cost of the materials.

 Riverside Church is the first go-to source for contributions when Burton YMCA Food Bank runs low on resources.
 Due to the generosity of so many of its members, Riverside Church is able to provide vital supplies of food at short notice for distribution to needy families and individuals in East Staffordshire on a regular basis.
 The church has also provided much-needed contributions to the Salvation Army Food Bank in Burton.

 Hope on the Streets goes out into the Octagon Centre once a month to express the love of God in practical and creative ways.
 The bible verse ‘Freely you have received, so freely give.’ is the inspiration behind it.
 We know that God longs to bless our town and this is just one way the Church is doing that.